AdobeDocs/genstudio.en/help/tutorials/add-references.md

 1. Select the **Add brand** button and choose **Use brand guidelines**.
 1. In the _Add new brand_ popup, enter a brand name and attach or drag in your brand guide(s).

-   You can attach up to three .pdf or .doc files.
+   You can attach up to three PDF or DOC files.

 1. Select **Add brand**.

 GenStudio extracts information from your uploaded documents and begins building your brand.
-You see brand information, such as brand voice, channel, and image guidelines, populated as GenStudio assembles each guideline from your brand documents.
+You see brand information, such as brand voice, channel, and image guidelines, populate as GenStudio assembles each guideline from your brand documents.

-A popup appears reminding you to review the extracted content before you [publish the brand](#publish-brand).
+A popup reminds you to review the extracted content before you [publish the brand](#publish-brand).

 ### Manually add brand